mrumkovskis/tresql/docs/language-quide.md

 ### <a name="wiki-shortcut-for-joins"/> Shortcut for joins

-ONQL provides slash "/" as a shortcut for joins.
+TreSQL provides slash "/" as a shortcut for joins.
 This is an Xpath-like syntax.
 It infers the relationship between the two tables if there is just 1 foreign key joining them.
 The following query joins EMP and DEPT tables:
 `emp e/dept d {e.ename, d.dname}`

 It is same as the following (table order does not matter):